1c7/Yogurt/README.md

 * License code generate & verify API (total of 2 API endpoint)

 ## If you can use Gumroad or Paddle. you don't need this.
-Gumroad have all these license genereate tool, really convenience.
+Gumroad have all these license genereate tool, very convenient.
-Paddle, the same.
+Paddle is the same.
 This is for payment provider that doesn't support "license code generate and verify"

 ## Tech Stack